 We won’t really know how much faster things will be until there are plenty of shipping products to test, but conservative estimates say a network full of Wi-Fi 6 gear should be able to deliver four times the bandwidth to devices as the same network full of Wi-Fi 5 gear, and possibly much more.

-When will Apple adopt Wi-Fi 6?
+Do Apple products support Wi-Fi 6?

 Wi-Fi 6 products have been shipping for a couple years now, and has been supported by iPhones since the iPhone 11.
 No iPhone supports Wi-Fi 6E yet, but the iPhone 14 might be the first to do so.